appdev-at-mit/workshops-spring25/workshops-spring25-complete-wk1/README.md

 The relevant code we wrote during workshop is replicated in this file for convenience, along with some brief commentary on the important parts.

+See `ts-reference.md` in this directory for a primer to TypeScript and some very common useful patterns that can be seen in the code this week.

 ## Part 1

 In `components/rules.tsx`, we created a component to render the rules for a puzzle.